spotify/helios/README.md

 Helios [![Circle CI](https://circleci.com/gh/spotify/helios/tree/master.png?style=badge)](https://circleci.com/gh/spotify/helios/tree/master) [![Slack Status](http://slackin.spotify.com/badge.svg)](http://slackin.spotify.com)
 ======

+## Status: Bug-fix only

+This project was created when there were no open source container orchestration frameworks.
+Since the advent of Kubernetes and other tools, we've stopped adding new features to helios and are now switching to other tools like Kubernetes.
+This project will no longer have new features or accept PRs for new features.
+We will continue to accept bug fixes, however.

 Helios is a Docker orchestration platform for deploying and managing containers across an entire fleet of servers.
 Helios provides a HTTP API as well as a command-line client to interact with servers running